Stuyk/altv-javascript-guide/src/docs/cookbook/snippet_sha256.md

 # Pure JS SHA256

-If you need a hashing algorithm that works on client and server side this is it.
+If you need a hashing algorithm that works on client-side and server-side this is it.

 This was created by [https://username1565.github.io/sha256/](https://username1565.github.io/sha256/)